Community Project Partnerships

 The Application Process

-JLNO will hold an Application Workshop outlining the criteria and process for both Community Project Partnerships and Community Assistance Fund Grants on Tuesday, August 20 from 9:00 am - 10:30 am at JLNO Headquarters, 4319 Carondelet Street, New Orleans, LA 70115.
+JLNO will hold an information session outlining the criteria and process for both Community Project Partnerships and Community Assistance Fund Grants on Tuesday, August 18 from 9:00 am - 10:30 am at JLNO Headquarters, 4319 Carondelet Street, New Orleans, LA 70115.

-We do not require attendance at an application workshop; however, we strongly recommend it for any organization interested in partnering with JLNO through a variety of its different initiatives, including the Community Project Partnership Program.
+We do not require attendance at this session; however, we strongly recommend it for any organization interested in partnering with JLNO through a variety of its different initiatives, including the Community Project Partnership Program.